Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Settings.md

 ![Add Devices Not Listed In Supported Devices](Images/AddDevicesNotListedInSupportedDevices.png)

+> [!NOTE]
->__Note__: This setting is stored as a user setting, not a project setting.
+> This setting is stored as a user setting, not a project setting.
 This means other users who open the project in their own Editor do not share the setting.

 ## Platform-specific settings